Hugo Cederschiöld: Military career

 Cederschiöld was commissioned as an officer in Svea Life Guards (I 1) in 1898 with the rank of second lieutenant.
-He was promoted to lieutenant in 1903 when he was commanded to serve the Duke of Skåne.
-The year after Cederschiöld was an orderly officer to the Duke of Skåne.
-He attended the Royal Swedish Army Staff College from 1906 to 1908 and served as regimental adjutant in 1908.
-Cederschiöld was 1st adjutant at the staff of the IV Army Division (IV. arméfördelningen) from 1911 to 1915.
-He was promoted to captain in 1912 and served as adjutant to the Crown Prince the same year.
+He was promoted to lieutenant in 1903, when he served the Duke of Skåne, and was his orderly officer in 1904.
+He attended the Royal Swedish Army Staff College from 1906 to 1908 and served as regimental adjutant in 1908 and 1st adjutant on the staff of the IV Army Division (IV. arméfördelningen) from 1911 to 1915.
+Promoted to captain in 1912, he served as adjutant to the Crown Prince the same year.
 Cederschiöld served as brigade quartermaster in the 7th Infantry Brigade from 1917 to 1922.
-Cederschiöld was expert and secretary of the Shooting Instruction Committee in 1918.
-He was teacher at the Infantry Combat School from 1919 to 1923, expert and secretary in the Drill Regulations Committee from 1921 to 1922 and was promoted to major in 1921 before serving at Svea Life Guards (I 1) in 1922.
-Cederschiöld was again expert and secretary of the Shooting Instruction Committee from 1922 to 1923 and in the Drill Regulations Committee from 1923 to 1924.
+He was an expert and secretary of the Shooting Instruction Committee in 1918.
+He taught at the Infantry Combat School from 1919 to 1923, an expert and secretary in the Drill Regulations Committee from 1921 to 1922, and was promoted to major in 1921 before serving at Svea Life Guards (I 1) in 1922.
+Cederschiöld was again an expert and secretary of the Shooting Instruction Committee from 1922 to 1923 and in the Drill Regulations Committee from 1923 to 1924.
 In 1924, he was appointed battalion commander in Svea Life Guards (I 1).
-He was promoted to lieutenant colonel in 1926 and was the head of Swedish Infantry Combat School from 1926 to 1931.
-In 1930, Cederschiöld was promoted to colonel and was the chief of staff of the Crown Prince the same year.
+He was promoted to lieutenant colonel in 1926 and served as the head of Swedish Infantry Combat School from 1926 to 1931.
+In 1930, He was promoted to colonel and was the chief of staff of the Crown Prince the same year.
 He was commanding officer of Life Regiment Grenadiers (I 3) from 1931 to 1936.

-Cederschiöld was promoted to colonel in 1936 and was appointed commanding officer of Svea Life Guards from 16 November 1936.
+Cederschiöld was promoted to colonel in 1936 and was appointed commanding officer of the Svea Life Guards on 16 November 1936.
 He was promoted to major general in the army on 30 April 1937, active from 1 July 1937.
-On 14 January 1938, it was decided that Cederschiöld would leave his post from 1 October 1938 to become the Commandant of Stockholm from the same date until 30 September 1943.
+On 14 January 1938, it was decided that Cederschiöld would leave his post from 1 October 1938 to become the Commandant of Stockholm, a post he held until 30 September 1943.
 In 1940, he briefly served as Acting Inspector of the Infantry.
-From 1 October 1942, Cederschiöld served as Commandant of Stockholm and Defence District Commander of Stockholm Defence District.
-From 1 October 1943 until 1 April 1945, Cederschiöld served as Commandant of Stockholm, Defence District Commander of Stockholm Defence District and of Norrtälje Defence District.
+From 1 October 1942, he served as Commandant of Stockholm and Commander of Stockholm Defence District.
+From 1 October 1943 until 1 April 1945, he was Commandant of Stockholm, Defence District Commander of Stockholm Defence District and Norrtälje Defence District.
 In November 1950, Cederschiöld was appointed 1st Adjutant and Chief of His Majesty's Military Staff and was promoted to lieutenant general in the reserve, where he remained until 31 December 1954.
 He served as 1st Adjutant and Chief of His Majesty's Military Staff until 23 May 1963.
-Cederschiöld was promoted to general in the army on the same date.
+He was promoted to general in the army on the same date.